leonshen95/601/README.md

 ### Description:

 - This project is for downloading images from a twitter feed, labeling the description by image detection, and then convert them to a video.
+Detail information of every transaction will be saved in database (MySQL and MongoDB).

 -----------------------------------------------------------